-The automatic teller machine, or ATM, is a modern convenience that seems to be on every street corner, in every retail store and attached to every bank buildings.
+The automatic teller machine, or ATM, is a modern convenience that seems to be on every street corner, in every retail store and attached to every bank building.
 Companies even sell full-sized or miniature ATMs for home use.
 The convenience of the ATM can become a problem if you aren’t aware of the pros and cons of using a public machine to conduct your banking business.

-Automatic Teller Machines
+History of Automatic Teller Machines

 The ATM, like a human bank teller, helps you perform your banking business.
 The first ATM in 1969 was limited to dispensing cash.
 By 1980, the ATM had begun to handle a range of transactions, including deposits and balance inquiries.
-With more than 1 million AMTs worldwide, your choices include exterior walk-up and drive-up ATMs, interior ATMs inside of banks and businesses, and ATMs inside closed vestibules you access with your ATM card.
+With more than 3 million ATMs worldwide, your choices include exterior walk-up and drive-up ATMs, interior ATMs inside of banks and businesses, and ATMs inside closed vestibules you access with your ATM card.